 Before You Begin

 Whether you are using a cloth mask to prevent disease or block allergens, it is important to wear and remove it correctly.
 Wash your hands before putting on the mask and then try not to touch it again until you remove it.
 For the most protection, the mask should be worn tightly on the face and cover both the nose and mouth.
+(Note: The mask must cover your nose.
+If it only covers your mouth and not your nose, it will not be effective.)
 Identify the outside and inside sides of the mask and be sure to always place the inside against your face.

 When removing a mask, untie the strings or slip the elastic bands from your ears.
 Do not grab the front of the mask.
 Place the cloth mask into the clothes washer or sink or into a paper bag that can be closed if you don't plan to wash it immediately.
 Wash your hands after removing the mask.